Grand Tetons

 mid-sized lakes like Jenny Lake, (2 miles by 1 1/4 mile, 226 feet deep), or massive lakes like Jackson Lake, almost 14 miles long, 445 feet deep.
 Along the base of the range there are 7 moranial lakes.
 Among the peaks and canyons there are over 100 alpine and backcountry lakes and a dozen glaciers to keep some of them quite cold.

-This swimmer braved Lake Solitude at 9,000 feet with some snow still along the shoreline in August:
+This swimmer braved Lake Solitude at 9,000 feet with some snow still along the shoreline in August, mid-way through an all day hike of 14.2 miles / 22.5 km round trip:

 photo by Peter Ye Ethan Wilkie swimming in Lake Solitude: man swimming in a mountain lake